benblack769/HW6/readme.md

 Every performance run was also a test for basic correctness, measuring hit rate and whether the value returned is what I expected.
 On occasion, the following buggy behavior occurred.

 * Crashes at startup with segfault
-* Crashes at startup with floating point exception (I don't think I use floating points in my server at all).
 * Hit rate drops to 0.5% on some runs (I threw out all of this data).
-* About every 100000th successful get, the server spits out random garbage.

-The last two definitely did not happen before I made the cache multi-threaded, so I am clearly not keeping something safe I really should.
+The last one definitely did not happen before I made the cache multi-threaded, so I am clearly not keeping something safe I really should.
 I am not sure about how safe the ASIO sockets, acceptors and other objects are (io_service is definitely safe), so I may have made a bad assumption there.
+Running valgrind with the helgrind tool spits out many errors (a record of these errors can be can be found in helgrind.txt).
+All of the errors are deep within the library, meaning I probably am not protecting the objects in my udp and tcp server properly.
+I tried to look through examples in the documentation to find correct usage, but failed to fix the errors.

 ## Optimization: HW8